ip4-team/amplicnv/docs/source/index.rst

 What is **CNVfinder**?
 ======================
 CNVfinder is a **Python 3.x** package for copy number variation (CNV) detection on whole exome sequencing (WES) data from amplicon-based enrichment technologies.
-Besides the `BED <https://genome.ucsc.edu/FAQ/FAQformat#format1>`_ and `BAM <http://software.broadinstitute.org/software/igv/bam>`_ (binary SAM) files, the user may specify a `VCF <http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/>`_ (Variant Call Format) file for each BAM file, allowing a more accurate analysis.
 CNVfinder was designed to please three kind of people: those familiar with coding, those more comfortable with user friendly programs, and those who fit both styles.

-CNVfinder is split in four main modules: **bedloader**, **nrrhandler**; **vcfhandler**; and **cnvdetector**.
-Their name speak for themselves: bedloader loads/writes BED files, nrrhandler handles number of reads in regions loaded from BAM files using pysam.AlignmentFile, vcfhandler handles VCF files using pysam.VariantFile, and finally, cnvdetector puts all these modules together for CNV detection.
+CNVfinder is split in several modules and the main modules are: **nrrhandler**; **vcfhandler**; and **cnvdetector**.
+Their name speak for themselves: nrrhandler handles number of reads in regions loaded from BAM files using pysam.AlignmentFile, vcfhandler handles VCF files using pysam.VariantFile, and finally, cnvdetector puts all modules together for CNV detection.

 Installation
 ============